-It?s not often that you hear from the marketing manager on a company’s tech blog.
-However, over the past?week, I have been busy doing our annual client mailing, and I have something I want to share with you.
-We like to send our current and past clients something each year, just to let them know we?re thinking about them.
-Because the truth is,?we always are.
+It’s not often that you hear from the marketing manager on a company’s tech blog.
+However, over the past week, I have been busy doing our annual client mailing, and I have something I want to share with you.
+We like to send our current and past clients something each year, just to let them know we’re thinking about them.
+Because the truth is, we always are.
 Our goal is to make this something useful to engineers, something beyond just your everyday promo item.
 For example, last year we sent a dry-erase whiteboard marker with our name on it.
-If there?s one thing I know about working with engineers, it?s that the whiteboard is a window to the their souls, and an extra dry-erase marker is always handy.
+If there’s one thing I know about working with engineers, it’s that the whiteboard is a window to their souls, and an extra dry-erase marker is always handy.
 If said engineers happen to read our name on the side of the marker, well, that’s extra points for marketing.
 But mostly, we just want to give something that makes your day a little easier or more fun.

 Something Useful From Marketing?
 Unheard Of.

 This year, as I thought about what we would mail out to our clients, Howdy Pierce, our CEO came across something that struck him as both very cool and very useful.
-He spotted a web cam cover on new employee?s laptop, and we immediately decided that this is what we would send out.
+He spotted a webcam cover on a new employee’s laptop, and we immediately decided that this is what we would send out.

 If It’s Good Enough for Mark Zuckerberg…

-While I?love the fact that this is a fun, useful gadget with our name on it, something else came up while I was?in the the process of preparing for our mailing.
+While I love the fact that this is a fun, useful gadget with our name on it, something else came up while I was in the process of preparing for our mailing.
 First, a photo of Mark Zuckerberg, the founder of Facebook went viral.
-In the photo, his laptop is?visible in the background, and it didn?t take long for web sleuths to zoom in and take note of the fact that he had a piece of tape covering both his web cam and his microphone.
+In the photo, his laptop is visible in the background, and it didn’t take long for web sleuths to zoom in and take note of the fact that he had a piece of tape covering both his webcam and his microphone.
 Tech blogs and news sites across the web had a lot to say about it.